tunasahinoglu/dsa210-project/README.md

 ### 2. **Weather Data**
 - **Source:** Collected from visualcrossing.com as JSON format.
 - **Details:**
-  - Weather type (e.g. Sunny, Rainy)
-  - Temperature on the listening date
+  - Daily temperature

 ---

 ## Methodology
 1. **Data Collection and Cleaning**
-   - Spotify data was processed from JSON format to calculate daily listening durations.
+   - Spotify data was processed from JSON format to calculate daily, weekly and monthly listening durations.
    - Weather data was fetched and matched with Spotify data based on the date.

-2. **Data Analysis**
+2. **Data Integration**
-   - Examined the relationship between weather conditions and daily listening duration.
-   - Analyzed genre preferences for different weather conditions.
+   - Both datasets were merged on the date field to create a combined dataset with music listening time and corresponding daily temperature.

 3. **Visualization**
-   - Results were visualized using bar charts and heatmaps.
+   Multiple visualizations were generated to understand trends and relationships:
+    -  Daily comparisons of temperature and listening time.
+    -  Weekly and monthly aggregations to highlight broader patterns.

+4. **Analysis Scripts**
+   Python scripts (weather-spotify-daily.py, weather-spotify-weekly.py, and weather-spotify-monthly.py) were used for all analysis and visualizations.

 ---

 ## Findings
+    -  Daily temperature and listening duration showed moderate variation across the year.
+    -  Warmer months tended to have slightly increased listening durations.

 ---

 ## Limitations and Future Work
+    -  Data is limited to a single year and one geographical location, which might limit generalizability.
+    -  Collect additional years of data for improved statistical reliability.